-Let me just put it out here and say: The only bad thing about Outer Worlds is the duration of the game – It’s too short for such an amazing game!
+Let me just put it out here and say: The only bad thing about Outer Worlds is the duration of the game – It’s too short for such a fantastic game!

 Outer Worlds took me by surprise.
-It’s one of those games where you glanced at probably forgot about.
-Few weeks go by and you see it again (either from an ad or a Youtube review recommendation) and you go “eh let’s take a look”
+It’s one of those games that you glanced at and probably forgot about.
+A few weeks go by, and you see it again (either from an ad or a Youtube review recommendation), and you go, “eh let’s take a look.”

-Then you realize it’s developed by Obsidian Entertainment.
-The Obsidian Entertainment that did Fallout: New Vegas, easily the best in the Fallout series (They did South Park: Stick of Truth too and truth be told I really loved that game).
+Then you realise it’s developed by Obsidian Entertainment.
+The Obsidian Entertainment that did Fallout: New Vegas – easily the best in the Fallout series (They did South Park: Stick of Truth too; I really loved that game).

 So naturally, I had to play it.
 I was given a copy by PlayStation (THANK YOU) and proceeded to play it, albeit really slowly.